onqlavelabs/vmo-go-devops-challenge/README-PROGRAMMING.md

 # Go Programming Challenge

-Hello 👋
-This is Onqlave's challenge for potential new engineering team members.

 ## Instructions

-Fork this repository, and implement the scenario described below.
+**Branch out** this repository, and implement the scenario described below.

 * You *shall* complete this challenge using **Go language**,
 * You *should* try to show your development process to present a **production-ready** code,
+* You *should* work in application folder, so all your artefacts ends up in `application` folder
 * Please, describe your approach, your technical choices, including architectural, and anything you want us to know in a `Results.md` file,

 ## The Scenario